Union City, New Jersey: Public transportation

 The Bergenline Avenue station of the Hudson-Bergen Light Rail is located at 49th Street near the city line with West New York and North Bergen.

 New Jersey Transit bus service transportation is available to points in Hudson, Bergen, and Passaic counties and to the Port Authority Bus Terminal in Midtown Manhattan.
 Routes which stop in the city are the 111, 121, 123, 124, 125, 127, 129, 154, 156, 159, 144, 190 (and the 107, 108, 160, 161, 163, 167, 191, 192 by passenger request for travel to the Port Authority Bus Terminal only), and the 195 (Saturdays only).
 The George Washington Bridge Bus Terminal is served by the 181.
 Jersey City can be reached on the 22, 82, 83, 84, 85, 86, 88 and 89 routes.

 OurBus routes link Union City to Washington, D.C.
+Uptown Vans has routes to the Poconos (Stroudsburg - Scranton - Wilkes-Barre corridor) and Lehigh Valley (Easton - Allentown - Reading corridor).

 Additional public transportation service is augmented by privately operated dollar vans that link Union City to various points throughout the New York metropolitan area, such as the Hudson County Courthouse, Newport Mall, 42nd Street in Manhattan, and Paterson, New Jersey.
 The minibuses, locally known by their Spanish language name guagua, have come subject to greater scrutiny due to alleged safety issues.

-In 2021, Union City was among the municipalities in Hudson County that formally codified regulations governing the use of electric bicycles and scooters.
+In 2021, Union City was among the municipalities in Hudson County that formally codified regulations governing the use of electric bicycles and e-scooters.

 Newark Liberty International Airport is located 12.5 mi south in Newark/Elizabeth.
 LaGuardia Airport in Queens, New York, is 12.3 mi away.
 John F. Kennedy Airport is also in Queens.
 The Colombian airline Avianca operates a private bus service from to Union City and Elizabeth for passengers on Avianca flights departing from and arriving to JFK.